Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### The following systems do not support fundamental or sweeping changes from other mods:
 - Player progression:
     - Per-player progression only supports 1 perk point gained and a health/magicka/stamina levelup per level.
 Any mod which changes these allotted points on level up will likely break the per-player progression system of this mod.
+An MCM option is provided to change the number of perk points awarded per level up while in co-op.
     - Player 1-specific sources of XP are not synchronized with other players.
     - Not all perks in Skyrim's perk tree will apply to other players when unlocked.
 Example: the "Eagle Eye" Archery perk.
     - Vampire/werewolf transformation perk trees only apply to player 1 and not all powers are supported yet for companion players.
+    - Any custom skill trees will likely only work for P1.
 - Player 1's controlmap and the camera.
-    - This mod has its own binds system to ensure that all players are working with the same base controls ***while the co-op camera is active***.
+    - This mod has its own binds system to ensure that all players are working with the same base controls while the co-op camera is active.
 In order to trigger some player 1-exclusive events with companion players, player 1 input events are emulated and sent out to the game's control handlers, as if player 1 were the source of those inputs.
 Any mod which remaps or disables controls could cause issues with this system.
-Thus, using the default controlmap if you are playing co-op is highly recommended.
+Thus, ***using the default controlmap if you are playing co-op is highly recommended***.
     - Also, playing without the co-op camera active is an option, but it hasn't been extensively tested, and certain binds, such as the 'Revive' bind will not work for player 1 unless the co-op camera is active.

 #### Common Troubleshooting Tips